 Who should not attend Brighton Asylum?

-A: Brighton Asylum is not recommended for those with known and pre-existing medical conditions including, but not limited to: breathing, heart, psychological, joint or muscle conditions, pre-existing medical conditions, back, neck or skeletal problems, any activity made worse by physical exertion, or if you are not physically fit.
-Attractions require guests to walk great distances over a winding pathway with moving floors and walls.
+A: Brighton Asylum is not recommended for those with known, unknown, and pre-existing medical conditions including, but not limited to: breathing, heart, psychological, joint or muscle conditions, pre-existing medical conditions, back, neck or skeletal problems, any activity made worse by physical exertion, or if you are not physically fit, anxiety, sensory disorders, neurological disorders, etc. Attractions require guests to walk great distances over a winding pathway with moving floors and walls.

-WARNING: Guests assume all risks for taking part in this activity.
+WARNING: Guests assume all risks and liability for taking part in this activity.
 This is a haunted attraction and with this activity, there are risks, known and unknown, associated with its participation.
 Injury or death can occur as a result of taking part in this activity.
 Brighton Asylum, its affiliates, its management, owners, landlord, or sponsors, assume no liability for injuries resulting from taking part in this activity.
-By purchasing a ticket, you agree to hold harmless Brighton Asylum, its management, owners, landlord, and affiliates and assume all liability for taking part in this activity.
+By purchasing a ticket and attending, you agree to hold harmless Brighton Asylum, its management, owners, landlord, cast, crew, and affiliates and assume all liability for taking part in this activity.

 Can I bring my dog?

 A: Sorry, we know dogs are welcome at most places in New Jersey, however, it’s just too darn scary for our furry friends at Brighton Asylum.
 They would probably be more comfortable at home with the other scaredy cats…err humans.

 Will you pay for my clothing if it gets stained, ripped or ruined in the haunted house?